developerphilo/Portfolio-Blogsite/content/articles/Lyrics Finder Application.md

 alt: Make a simple lyrics finder application with Nuxtjs and tailwind css

-excerpt: Make a simple lyrics finder application with Nuxtjs and tailwind css
+excerpt: Lyrics finder application with Nuxtjs and Tailwind CSS

+img: pexels-stas-knop-1626481.jpg
 ---

 # LYRICS FINDER APPLICATION IN NUXT